Dennison Wheelock: Society of American Indians

-Petition to President Woodrow Wilson
+Wheelock was among the 50 founders in 1911 of the Society of American Indians (1911-1923).
+The Society of American Indians was the forerunner of modern organizations such as the National Congress of American Indians.

 In October 1914, Wheelock hosted the society's 1914 annual convention in Madison, Wisconsin.
 In December 1914, the society met in Washington, D.C., where its members received a first-class reception from the federal government.
 Commissioner of Indian Affairs Cato Sells welcomed them to the nation's capital, where they toured the Bureau of Indian Affairs.
 He arranged for a visit to the White House to meet with President Woodrow Wilson.

-Wheelock presented the president with the society's petition asking for appointment of a three-member commission to gain US citizenship for American Indians, and for broadening jurisdiction of the U.S. Court of Claims so that it could hear all Indian nation claims against the United States.
+Wheelock presented the president with the society's petition for a three-member commission to gain US citizenship for American Indians, and for broadening jurisdiction of the U.S. Court of Claims to all Indian nation claims against America.
 He said to Wilson, "We believe that you feel, with the progressive members of your race, that it is anomalous permanently to conserve within the nation groups of people whose civic condition by legislation is different from the normal standard of American life."
 The outbreak of World War I impeded federal enactment of remedial Indian legislation.

-As an attorney, Wheelock later represented Indian nations before the U.S. Court of Claims and the U.S. Supreme Court.

 Law career

 In 1910, Wheelock decided to go into law.
 He took up the study of law by returning to Carlisle, Pennsylvania, where he had a wide professional network.
 He "reading the law" as an apprentice at the office of John Miller, head of the Cumberland County Bar Association.
 He served as a legal apprentice to Miller.

-In 1911, after completing his training, Wheelock returned to Wisconsin, and completed requirements to be admitted to the Bar.
+In 1911, after completing his training, Wheelock returned to Wisconsin and completed requirements to be admitted to the Bar.
 He established his residence and practice in De Pere, near the Oneida Nation of Wisconsin.
-Wheelock became one of the most successful attorneys in Brown and Outagamie counties.
-He represented both Indian and non-Indian clients, although in this period, anti-Indian sentiments were rising in North Central Wisconsin.
-In 1915, Dennison also led the Green Bay Concert Band, which was composed largely of non-Indian musicians.
+Wheelock became a successful attorney, representing clients of all races in Wisconsin.
+Dennison returned to leading concerts in 1915 with the Green Bay Concert Band, of which he was one of the few Indian members.

 During the next decade, Wheelock expanded his practice well beyond Wisconsin.
 By 1923, he was specializing in representing tribal nations, ranging across the country from those in Washington State to New York, including the Nisqually, Menominee, Mohawk, and Stockbridge-Munsee Band.
 As he was increasingly representing these nations in claims and actions related to the federal government, he moved his law practice to Washington, D.C.
 There he argued appellate cases before the US Supreme Court and the US Court of Claims.